 Attire

-Like most people, our members try to make their worship time an important and special time.
+Like most people, our members try to make their worship time important and special.
 One may dress casually and rejoice in having a God who will accept us as we are; another may dress to reflect the awe and reverence we have for our Lord and Savior.
 When a person dresses out of love for God, the choice of dress (casual or formal) is acceptable to God and us.

 Before the Service